 T-Mobile Confirms ETF Payoffs for Customers Who Switch

 John Legere Wedesday called family plans one of the “biggest evils” in the industry.
-With T-Mobile’s latest “Un-Carrier” move, the CEO aims to give families and individuals a way out of
+With T-Mobile’s latest “Un-Carrier” move, the CEO aims to give families and individuals a way out of their contracts.

 T-Mobile will begin paying off the early termination fees—up to $350 per line—for individuals willing to switch over and trade in their device.
 With the trade-in and ETF payoff, T-Mobile is saying the credit could go as high as $650 per line (up to five lines per family).

 “Carriers like to make you think you’re just signing up for two years with their family plans, but with staggered expiration dates and early termination fees, they’re really locking you in forever,” T-Mobile CMO Mike Sievert said in a statement.